 To allow us to start production on the order, and to ensure smooth delivery, we will be collecting payment on October 31.
 If this is an issue for you, please join the drop after this date.

-Starting with the plate design, we’ve removed the jaggedness that was causing issues with MX-style switches.
-Now we’re offering an MX plate (for MX switches and clones) and a Matias plate (for Matias and ALPS switches), both of which support MIT and Grid layout.
+Like the previous version, the new Planck comes with your choice of an MX plate (for MX switches and clones) and a Matias plate (for Matias and ALPS switches), both of which support 1 x 2u and Grid layout.
+However, this version features Kaihua hotswap sockets, which support grid (2x1u), 1x2u, and 2x2u bottom row layouts.
 Made from 304 stainless steel, the plate is heavy and stable, with five holes for mounting the included M2 screws.

+On the old Planck, you could see the plate atop the milled aluminum body.
+For this version, we’ve tucked the plate into the case for a more streamlined look—one you can get two different ways, depending on your preference.
 The milled bottom is made from a single piece of aluminum with thick 3.1-millimeter walls.
-It’s anodized with a smooth finish (as opposed to the rougher finish from the last run) in your choice of black, silver, gunmetal, or green.
+It’s anodized with a smooth finish in your choice of four colors.
 A hole near the USB port allows easy access to the reset button on the PCB.
 The kit has all the hardware you need to assemble the keyboard, plus four 3M rubber feet so it won’t slide around on your desktop.

 Also notable, the PCB is outfitted with a small speaker, which is driven by the MCU.
 In the default firmware this will make a few different noises—like a short series of beeps on startup, notifications when you put the board into Device Firmware Upgrade (DFU) mode, plus noises when you change the default layout to prevent mishaps when typing quickly.
-The speaker can be disabled by cutting the pad at R6, or by flashing new firmware.
-A noiseless version of the default firmware is available on the GitHub.
+The speaker can be disabled by turning off the audio via a keycode or by flashing new firmware.

 All orders will be shipped by Massdrop.